cvlmtg/monarc/README.md

 ## Motivation

-This project was born as an alternative to Facebook's Flux state management solution.
+This project was born as an alternative to Facebook's Flux state management.
 My company's React applications were based on Flux, which uses a deprecated React method that will stop working sooner or later.
 Since Flux seems no longer actively maintained, it is probably wise to start thinking about an escape path before it's too late.

-MONARC has already successfully replaced Flux and is being used in production on these applications and on all the new ones.
+MONARC has already successfully replaced Flux and is being used in production on old and new applications.

 ## Documentation